Catholic Church in Kosovo: Middle Ages

 Ragusan documents attest to the presence of a significant number of Albanians living in Novo Brdo throughout the 14th and early 15th centuries, including members of the Catholic Albanian clergy.
 Many Albanian Catholic priests were registered as residing in Novo Brdo, as well as in towns like Janjevo, Trepça, Prizren and others.
 These Catholic Albanian priests served as the primary Catholic priests for the town of Novo Brdo.
 Subsequent waves of Catholic Albanians kept arriving in Novo Brdo up until the 17th century.
 Further Albanian expansion into Kosovo became evident in the 17th century, with waves of Catholic Albanian colonists arriving in the mining areas and settling in towns like Pristina and Gjakova.
 In 1638 the Roman archbishop of Antivari Gjergj Bardhi reported that the Gjakova and Prizren areas had an Albanian majority and were Albanian speaking.

-Pope John XXII tried to turn Catholic Albanians against Serbian rule, but this didn't succeed.
+Pope John XXII tried to turn Catholic Albanians against Serbian rule, but this did not succeed.
 In 1332, an anonymous Dominican priest called for help to liberate "catholic Latins and Albanians who detest Slavic rule" from the Kingdom of Rascia(Serbia).
 Under the rule Tsar Stefan Dušan, all Catholic believers were persecuted, including those Albanians of the Catholic faith.
 After the Battle of Kosovo in 1389 Serbian rule in Kosovo started to weaken and Ottoman Islam was first introduced in Kosovo, with the first mosques being built in Pristina, Vushtrri and Prizren.
 In 1455 Kosovo was fully conquered by the Ottomans, with Novo Brdo falling in 27 of June 1441, Prizren in 21 of June 1455 and Zvečan in 1455, thus ending 157 years of Serbian rule in Kosovo.